zeixcom/ui-element/docs-src/pages/blog/rethinking-reactivity.md

 - Updates only what changed,
 - And integrates seamlessly into Web Components and HTML-first user interfaces.

-Stay tuned—we'll revisit our example and show how reactivity becomes almost effortless with signals and effects.
+Stay tuned – we'll revisit our example and show how reactivity becomes almost effortless with signals and effects.

 </section>